 I am a crop scientist with experience in legume supported cropping systems and adaptation of agriculture to climate change (CC).
-I have studied the driugh response of Andean lupin; and stuedied narrow-leafed lupin, faba bean and lupin as candidates for local protein production in Boreal-nemoral cropping systems.
-I have also studied nitrous oxide emissions from faba bean cultivars, and organized workshops to assess sustainable alternatives for agriculture adaptation to CC, and farmer's perception to CC, within the EU funded Climate CAFE project.
+I have studied the drought response of Andean lupin; and studied narrow-leafed lupin, faba bean and lupin as candidates for local protein production in Boreal-nemoral cropping systems.
+I have also measured nitrous oxide emissions from faba bean cultivars, and organized workshops to assess sustainable alternatives for agriculture adaptation to CC and farmer's perception to CC, within the EU funded Climate CAFE project.

 I have a broad range of research interests that include: biodiversity in rural ecosystems, development of sustainable cropping systems, novel crops and environmental conservation.
 Currently I do research on crop science at the University of Helsinki and on conservation ecology at the University of Jyväskylä.

 My crop science research currently focuses on finding different strategies to improve the seed oil quality of caraway, and assess how different environmental factors may affect it.